Ordering the topological order in the fractional quantum Hall effect: Algebraic classification of SETs

 We now prove several useful facts about spin$^c$ theories.
 The first is a generalized version of the Gauss-Milgram sum for spin$^c$ theories that appeared in \cite{lapa_anomaly_2019}.
 We will not use it in our classification, but state it here for its usefulness.

 \begin{definition} Let ${\cal T}$ be a spin$^c$ theory.
 Then define the following quantity for anyons in $\cal T$:

 \end{definition}

 This quantity was discussed in \cite{Hsin:2019gvb}.
-It is well-defined for the spin$^c$ theory even if $c$ is identified with the vacuum, as reviewed in Sec.~\ref{sec:tqft-basics}.
+It is well defined for the spin$^c$ theory even if $c$ is identified with the vacuum, as reviewed in Sec.~\ref{sec:tqft-basics}.
 It is a quadratic refinement of the topological spin $h$, so the ribbon identity holds.

 \begin{theorem} In a spin{}$^c$ category $\cal T$ we have a generalized Gauss-Milgram sum:

 \end{theorem} \begin{proof} This is established in \cite{lapa_anomaly_2019}, and we reproduce the proof here.
 Pick a bosonic shadow ${\cal T}^{\rm ext}$ with an Abelian anyon $\bm{\gamma}\in {\cal T}^{\rm ext}_1$.
 Since this is a bosonic theory, we have the following Gauss-Milgram sum: